 .

-In PCem open the Settings menu and select Save configuration… Navigate to configs and name the configuration tandy 1000 deskmate 1.cfg
+In PCem, open the Settings menu and select Save configuration….
+Navigate to configs, name the configuration tandy 1000 deskmate 1.cfg

-Now in PCem open Disc and select Eject drive B:.
-Then open Settings and select Save configuration… This time in configs save the configuration as tandy 1000 msdos 2.cfg
+.
+Then open Settings and choose Save configuration….
+This time in configs, save the configuration as tandy 1000 msdos 2.cfg

 .

 You can now switch between both configurations by opening the Settings menu and using the Load configuration… option.
-Switching configurations will reboot the emulation.
+Changing configurations will reboot the emulation.

 Floppy disk images